silas/brpm/README.md

       {"spec": "python-redis/python-redis.spec"}
     ]

-Build all RPMs:
+We can build all those RPMs with the following command:

     brpm ./build.json

-Build all RPMs starting from `python-gevent`:
+Or just those starting at `python-gevent`:

     brpm ./build.json --start=python-gevent

-Build only `python-redis`:
+Or only `python-redis`:

     brpm ./build.json --only=python-redis